Convert ORA to ART

 The ART file extension, associated with PFS: 1st Publisher, stands for "AOLpress Raster Technology".
 Developed by America Online (AOL), this format was designed to optimize image download speeds over slow internet connections by employing high compression ratios.
 ART files store single, highly compressed images, allowing for incremental rendering similar to progressive JPEGs.
 While it was useful in the past, the ART format has largely been replaced by more modern image formats.

-Check the file preview quickly and use ORA to ART tools if you need to change the conversion settings.
+Check the preview and configure ORA to ART tools before proceeding.